-Whether you are planning a self-treat, romantic getaway ‘a deux’ or clandestine meeting (not that we are suggesting…), we have shortlisted our favourite destinations across India exuding that old world, nostalgic atmosphere we so adore.
+Whether you are planning a self-treat, romantic getaway ‘a deux’ or clandestine meeting (not that we are suggesting…), we have shortlisted India’s finest colonial retreats from across the country that exude that old world, nostalgic atmosphere we so adore.
 Put these on your list for private travel to India and you will not be disappointed!

 Following years of decay, the former royal residence , Lake Palace in Udaipur, was restored by Taj Hotels in the early 1970’s, earning it both the ‘most romantic hotel’ accolade in India and the world.